-In this blog, we will be discussing What are AI platform notebooks.
+In this blog, we will be discussing, what are AI platform notebooks.
 Two critical success requirements for the majority of businesses are continuous innovation and market speed.
-The ability to build artificially intelligent machines via machine learning now drives much of this continuous innovation.
+The ability to build artificial intelligent machines via machine learning now drives much of this continuous innovation.
 Teams must also be enabled to provide reusability and cooperation that speeds up market time.

 However, the biggest problem in empowering end-users is that it is fundamentally problematic for a data scientist to build machine learning models—a development environment must be created by installing all required packages, libraries, and CUDAs to execute code on visual devices (GPUs).